Hardfork Initiation Submission Policy

 Must see for submission

-• Full release of hardfork ready Cardano haskell node - available for at least one week.
+• Full release of hard fork ready Cardano haskell node - released and available for at least one week.

 • The one week counter can be reset by breaking change releases.